 TCD/Coolmine Study finds:

-Client employment rose from 3% at intake to 25% after 24-months
+- Client employment rose from 3% at intake to 25% after 24-month

 The first longitudinal outcomes study tracking Coolmine Therapeutic Community clients in collaboration with Trinity College Dublin has found that seven in ten of those who commenced treatment remained illicit drug-free two years later.
 This included individuals who did not complete the programme and left early due to various reasons.
 This success rose to 85% of participants who completed and graduated from the programme.